An Implementation of the Finite Element Method in Hybrid Classical/Quantum Computers: Application to the Steady-State Heat Equation

 where $e_{(\cdot)}$ denotes the element number of the non-adjacent elements in the original discretization that are being concatenated, and $X_{(\cdot)}$ denotes the corresponding unitary for that element.
-In the special case, when all elements have identical lengths and diffusion coefficients, the expression for $X^{\mathrm{uq}}_{1}$ and $X^{\mathrm{uq}}_{2}$ are as shown below:
+The concatenated unitary is formed by applying the individual unitaries of the elements within the identical non-interacting element group, and the circuit depth of the concatenated unitary is the sum of circuit depths of unitaries within the group.
+In the special case, when all elements have identical lengths and diffusion coefficients, the expression for $X^{\mathrm{idn}}_{1}$ and $X^{\mathrm{idn}}_{2}$ are as shown below:

 If the boundary elements are combined similarly, then the number of unitaries required to represent the global stiffness matrix is $4$.

-The largest depth of the circuits corresponding to these unitaries is $\mathcal{O}(N)$.
+As an example, unitary concatenation is demonstrated below for a 2-qubit system with linear elements.
+The number of internal nodes and internal elements is $4$ and $3$, respectively, with Dirichlet boundary conditions imposed on the boundary nodes.
+In this case, there are only $3$ internal element unitaries, i.e., $X_1$, $X_2$, and $X_3$, of which $X_1$ and $X_3$ are non-interacting and can be concatenated if made of identical lengths and diffusivity coefficients.
+The $X_1$, $X_3$, and concatenated $X^{\mathrm{idn}}_1 = X_1 X_3$ unitaries are shown below: